Crypto Audit Sampling: Getting the Population Right First (2026)

 Cryptio and Bitwave assemble the wallet register and a complete transaction extraction, enabling full-population procedures.
 The tool assembles the population; whether it is complete and reliable enough is the auditor's judgement.

-Wag3s Ledger maintains the controlled wallet register and a complete, reliable transaction extraction with consistent internal-transfer treatment and an audit trail — supporting sampling or full-population procedures — while the population reliability and sufficiency conclusion stay the auditor's.
+Wag3s Ledger maintains the controlled wallet register and a complete, reliable transaction extraction with consistent internal-transfer treatment and an audit trail, supporting either sampling or full-population procedures.
+It gives the auditor a defined, traceable population to work from; it cannot establish that the population is exhaustive, and the reliability and sufficiency conclusions stay the auditor's.
 See the Ledger product page.

 Further reading